 - the date and time of your visit

 - the address of the pages accessed and the documents downloaded.

 This information is used only for statistical analysis and systems administration purposes.
 No attempt is made to identify users or their browsing activities.
 The exception is where a law enforcement agency is undertaking an investigation and has legal authority to identify users and/or their browsing activities.

 A cookie is an electronic token that is passed to your browser which passes it back to the server whenever a page is sent to you.

-This site contains links to other sites.
-The Attorney-General's Department is not responsible for the privacy practices or the content of these sites.
+Our department is not responsible for the privacy practices or the content of other sites.